GoogleChromeLabs/application-shell/README.md

     This boils down to, prioritize CSS for the visible viewport on first load by inlining those styles and then asynchronously load in additional styles.
     At the moment the web doesn't have any way to asynchronously load extra CSS files.
-The only way you can do it is to use Javascript to add the CSS files after the page has loaded / started to render.
+The only way you can do it is to use JavaScript to add the CSS files after the page has loaded / started to render.

-    The reason we have a `<noscript>` tag is that if a user has disabled Javascript, those extra files, loaded by Javascript, will never be loaded.
+    The reason we have a `<noscript>` tag is that if a user has disabled JavaScript, those extra files, loaded by JavaScript, will never be loaded.
 Meaning, if you still want the extra styles to loaded when JS is disabled, you simply add a link to them inside the `<noscript>` tag.